I have been working as a family therapist since 1997, seeing individuals, couples and families privately and in the NHS

 I worked as a highly specialised family psychotherapist since 2005 in Sussex CAMHS (Child and Adolescent Mental Health Service) and as a lead family psychotherapist between 2017 and 2019 in a CAMHS London borough.

 I have worked with people managing a wide range of psychological distress, including relationship difficulties, loss and bereavement, health problems in children and adults, managing stress and anxiety, self-harming behaviours, eating disorders, psychosis and ‘schizophrenia’, and school refusal.

-I have co-led a Foundation course, called Family Interventions for Adults, for a local NHS Trust for the last eight years, and am also a Visiting Teaching Fellow of Surrey University.
+I have co-led a Foundation course, called Family Interventions for Adults, for a local NHS Trust for the last nine years, and am also a Visiting Teaching Fellow of Surrey University.
 I have taught half-day and whole-day teaching days on a variety of mental health themes for universities, NHS Trusts and independently.

 How I Work

 I am a systemic psychotherapist, which means my focus is on relationships.
 I also work collaboratively, which means I see therapy as a partnership in which we work together at overcoming difficulties and highlighting resources.
 I am experienced at holding a safe space for groups of people to talk together about difficult issues.

 After I have spoken with you on the phone about your concerns, I usually offer you an appointment to talk about how we might work together.
 Sometimes the whole family will come, if it is a family issue; sometimes just one person.
 If you’re a couple, I like to meet both of you together.
 I might also suggest individual sessions within a series of family meetings.

 At the first session, we’ll work out together how often to meet and what you most need.
 A session will last one hour.
 Sometimes I meet with people two or three times, and that is enough to create the shift that people are looking for; other times I might work with people for a year or more.

 2015 Maudsley Model training in working systemically with families with anorexia nervosa (Maudsley, London)